changshuowang/OSGP-Net/README.md

 # OSGP-Net
 The office code of OSGP-Net for occlude person re-identification.
+The code will be released soon.